© 2025 WEMU

 General Manager

 Mary Motherwell, known as Molly, joined the WEMU staff in November of 1991 as Marketing and Development Director after stints in public relations at Domino’s Pizza International, and as an account executive first at the old Ypsilanti Press and then the former WIQB-FM.
-In December 2010, upon his retirement, she succeeded Arthur Timko as General Manager, only the third GM in WEMU’s 57 year history.
+In December 2010, upon his retirement, she succeeded Arthur Timko as General Manager, only the third GM in WEMU’s 60-year history.

 In addition to running the daily operation of WEMU, she is responsible for station strategic planning, budget, fund raising strategies and initiatives, grant writing, event production, marketing and public relations, and serves as the station’s public service director.
 To date, she has raised over twenty million dollars for WEMU.

 Ms. Motherwell also initiated and developed media partnerships with the University Musical Society in Ann Arbor, the Detroit Jazz Festival, the Ann Arbor Summer Festival, The Ark, and the Ann Arbor Art Fairs, oversaw the publication of two books about WEMU, and worked with Perich Advertising and Design in Ann Arbor to create an award-winning ad campaign.
-Under her leadership as General Manager, WEMU has won 58 Broadcast Excellence Awards from the Michigan Association of Broadcasters, including Station of the Year in 2015 and 2017.
+Under her leadership as General Manager, WEMU has won 93 Broadcast Excellence Awards from the Michigan Association of Broadcasters, including Station of the Year in 2015, 2017, 2022, 2023, and 2024.

 Ms. Motherwell created WEMU’s major giving and planned giving programs, along with traditional fundraising programs, which has resulted in several five-figure gifts and nearly a million dollars in bequests.
-Two six- figure bequests have been paid to WEMU since 2019.
+Three six- figure bequests have been paid to WEMU since 2019.
 When the pandemic halted traditional on-air fundraising in 2020, she developed a series of highly successful ‘pop-up’ one day fundraisers centered around special dates like Mardi Gras, St. Patrick’s Day, and Halloween.